shoebot/shoebot/doc/source/commands.rst

   :param mode: Color mode to use
   :type mode: RGB or HSB
   :param crange: Maximum value for the new color range to use.
 See `colorrange`_.
-  :rtype: Current color mode (if called without arguments)
+  :return: Current color mode (if called without arguments)

 .. py:function:: colorrange(crange=1.0)